SergiusIW/collider-rs/README.md

     }
 }

-//the above loop prints the following events:
+// the above loop prints the following events:
 //   Collide between hitbox 0 and hitbox 1 at time 9.
 //   Speed of collided hitboxes is halved.
 //   Separate between hitbox 0 and hitbox 1 at time 13.01.
 ```

 ### Homepage